SayuruPabasara/AwardHub/README.md

 infrastructure the sprint features depend on (security/JWT, audit service, DTOs, application.yml, pom.xml) — included so the feature code is understandable and runnable in context.
-The full project (frontend, complete backend, database scripts) lives in the group repository..
+The full project (frontend, complete backend, database scripts) lives in the group repository.